xpandit/landingjobs_cognitiveservices/ReviewUtterances.md

 Check your utterance and see if there is any utterrance that you want to change the intent.

-Let's integrate the function with an Web Application: [Integrate with Web Application](https://github.com/xpandit/landingjobs_cognitiveservices/blob/master/IntegrateWithWebApp.md)
+How Amazing it would be if we integrate our bot with our Web App, it's possible let's try [Integrate with Web Application](https://github.com/xpandit/landingjobs_cognitiveservices/blob/master/IntegrateWithWebApp.md)